koriditmeyer/ecommerceBackendMVC/README.md

 ![GitHub](https://img.shields.io/badge/github-GitHub-brightgreen?logo=github&logoColor=white&label=%20&labelColor=black&color=181717)

 ## 💼 Technical Elements
+05/02/24 [V1.0]:
+- [NEW] Add the purchase cart route and corresponding services.
+- [NEW] Add the ticket model and corresponding routes and services.
+- [NEW] Add a mailing services when finishing the purchase

 31/01/24 [V1.0]:
-- [NEW] Transformation of the app to be able to be scalable with the use of design patterns and SOLID principles.
+- Transformation of the app to be able to be scalable with the use of design patterns and SOLID principles.
 Implementation of the Model, View, Controller (MVC):
     * Controller: Implementation in several layers:
         * Controller - Handles incoming requests and delegates business logic operations to the Services layer
         * Services - Contains the core business logic, ensuring controllers remain lean